-This Privacy Statement outlines what personal information is collected and why as well as how we use your information to provide you with a personalized, relevant, user-friendly experience on the Websites and other websites and mobile applications that we operate worldwide and which link directly to this Privacy Statement.
-This Privacy Statement applies to visitors and new users registering on the Website on or after August 1, 2014 and to all users already registered or subscribing to the Website on or after September 1, 2014.
+This Privacy Statement outlines the personal information we collect and how we use that information to provide you with a personalized, relevant, user-friendly experience on Ancestry.com, Ancestry Academy (located at www.ancestry.com/academy), Fold3.com, Newspapers.com, the Ancestry mobile application and any other websites and mobile applications that link directly to this Privacy Statement (together, the “Websites”).
+This Privacy Statement applies to visitors and new users registering on any of the Websites on or after January 25, 2016 and to all users already registered or subscribing to any of the Websites on or after February 25, 2016.
 For the previous version of the Privacy Statement click here.

 Our Privacy Commitment

 Ancestry’s mission is to help everyone discover, preserve and share their family history.
-We accomplish this by using the resources available on our various websites and also through collaborating with our extensive number of users around the world.
+We accomplish this by using the resources available on our Websites and also through collaborating with our extensive number of users around the world.
 This involves the collecting, processing, storing and sharing of personal and non-personal information.
 We are committed to ensuring that this is done in a responsible, transparent and secure environment that fosters your trust and confidence.
-As part of our commitment to you, we have developed this Privacy Statement to describe how we gather and use the information we receive from you on Ancestry.com, Fold3.com and Newspapers.com (hereafter, the “Websites”).
-Please review the information below to familiarize yourself with our policies.
+As part of our commitment to you, we have developed this Privacy Statement to describe how we gather and use the information we receive from you on the Websites.
+Before you use the extensive databases of records and other services provided by the Websites (hereafter, the “Service(s)”), please review the information below to familiarize yourself with our policies.
 You should visit our Privacy Center to learn more about our approach on privacy.

-By using the Websites you consent to the collection, processing, use, storage, transfer and disclosure of your personal information by Ancestry.com Operations Inc. (the company that owns and operates the Websites, either directly or through its affiliated companies), its group companies (“Group Companies"), contracted third parties and agents (collectively “Ancestry,” “we”, “us” or “our”) in accordance with this Privacy Statement.
-As a reminder, by registering with any of the Websites you are becoming part of the “Ancestry Community” a collaborative resource in which the users of the Websites (“Users”) and other websites and platforms owned or operated by Ancestry and its Group Companies (including such sites as ancestry.com, ancestry.co.uk, ancestry.com.au, archives.com, ancestry.ca, findagrave.com) can communicate and exchange family history related information with each other.
-Please be aware that some sites may have some additional specific policies or different functionality and you should read and / or understand these before using the relevant services.
+By using any of the Websites you consent to the collection, processing, use, storage, transfer and disclosure of personal information by Ancestry.com Operations Inc. the company that owns and operates the Websites, either directly or through its subsidiaries (collectively, “Ancestry,” “we,” “us” or “our”), its group of affiliated companies (“Group Companies"), and contracted third parties and agents in accordance with this Privacy Statement.
+As a reminder, by registering with any of the Websites you are becoming part of the “Ancestry Community” a collaborative resource in which the users of the Websites and other websites, mobile applications and platforms owned or operated by Ancestry and its Group Companies (including such sites as ancestry.com, ancestry.co.uk, ancestry.com.au, archives.com, ancestry.ca, findagrave.com) can communicate and exchange family history related information with each other.
+Please be aware that some sites may have some additional specific policies or different functionality and you should read and understand these before using the relevant services.

-Ancestry.com Operations Inc. has been awarded TRUSTe's Privacy Seal signifying that this privacy statement, our practices, and the Websites have been reviewed for compliance with the TRUSTe program viewable here or on the validation page available by clicking the TRUSTe seal.
-TRUSTe’s program does not cover information that may be collected through any downloadable software that may be available on our Websites or from third party sites, which are covered by their own privacy statements, which you should review.
+Ancestry has received TRUSTe's Privacy Seal signifying that this Privacy Statement, our practices, and our websites have been reviewed for compliance with the TRUSTe program viewable here or on the validation page available by clicking the TRUSTe seal.
+TRUSTe’s program does not cover information that may be collected through our mobile applications or any downloadable software that may be available on our websites or from third party sites, which are covered by their own privacy statements, which you should review.
+TRUSTe’s program only covers Ancestry.com, Ancestry Academy, Fold3.com, Newspapers.com, and the Ancestry mobile application and does not cover any other mobile applications or websites.
 If you have questions or complaints regarding our privacy statement or practices, please contact us via the information below.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe here.

 This Privacy Statement should be read in conjunction with the Ancestry Terms and Conditions.